 Employers cannot discriminate against employees for their sincerely held religious beliefs or lack thereof.
-If you have experienced discrimination based on your religious beliefs, then contact our office to speak with an Ohio religious discrimination lawyer today.
+If you have experienced discrimination based on your religious beliefs, then contact our office to speak with our Ohio religious discrimination lawyers today.

 In general, an employer must accommodate the religious beliefs of its employees and make exceptions to their dress and grooming requirements so long as accommodating the beliefs would not cause an undue burden.
 Furthermore, employers cannot claim customer preference as a defense like Abercrombie tried to in another high profile religious discrimination case recently – link to article here.
 Abercrombie had another case go all the way to the Supreme Court of the United States related to its policy to forbid wearing headscarves – see here.

 Employers cannot subject employees based upon their religion to disparate treatment, job segregation, workplace harassment, retaliation, and/or fail to accommodate a sincerely held religious belief (unless it would cause an undue hardship).

 By coming out and publishing this information the EEOC has provided employers with a refresher of these protections which employees have long been entitled to.
 This recent guidance from the EEOC delineates employees’ rights to be free from discrimination in the workplace based upon their religion.
 A summary of the protection from discrimination based upon religion can be found here and a more detailed question and answer section can be found here.